 Pick a character and animate it through jumps, changing color, talking, and more!

 Enjoy our Scratch tutorial for kids

 In this article, kids learned how to build a cool flying cat project and transform it into a game.
 This tutorial introduced concepts like control, motion, and variables.
-Check out the Create & Learn Scratch coding page, to join a free introductory class through our Scratch Ninja program.
-Each class is taught in a small group setting so each student can receive individualized attention as they build their project.
+Up next try a free, award-winning virtual Scratch coding for kids class, or explore advanced Scratch coding tips.

 Written by Sophie Andrews, a Create & Learn instructor.
 Sophie Andrews is a student at Stanford University studying Math and